curlygirly/cv-1/README.md

 ####Learned to learn

-A fast paced 12-week curriculum at Makers Academy filled with intense pair-programming and exposure to theory and best practice during the week, and a solo weekend challenge every week gives us a thorough but concise induction to coding.
-With no time to rest on our laurels we get used to adapting and learning new tech quick.
+A fast paced 12-week curriculum at Makers Academy filled with intense pair-programming and exposure to theory and best practice during the week, and a solo real-world challenge every weekend gives us a thorough but concise induction to coding.
+With no time to rest on our laurels we get used to adapting, learning new tech quick and valuing teamwork.

-The bar is set so high that I couldn't do it wihout the support structure and comradery of the amazing people there that helped me be the best that I could be.
-It also introduced me to new opportunities like volunteering as a coach at [Codebar.io](http://www.codebar.io/) and I'm very happy to say that I have been asked to stay on after graduation as an alumni helper for new students.
+The bar is set so high that I couldn't do it wihout the support structure and comradery of the amazing people there.
+It also introduced me to new opportunities like volunteering as a coach at [Codebar.io](http://www.codebar.io/) and I'm very happy to say that I have been asked to stay on after graduation as an alumni helper for current students.

 - Completed [every weekend challenge](public/week12_stickers.JPG), using Ruby, Rails, JavaScript, JQuery, Node, AngularJS, HTML, CSS and more, all test-driven.
 - I'm a [Git addict](http://www.github.com/sanjsanj) with over a thousand commits and a hundred-day streak